chriskirknielsen/chriskirknielsen.com/src/en/pages/home.md

             blogLabel: 'Visit the blog'
 ---

-Hello and welcome!
+Hello, and welcome!
 My name is **Christopher Kirk-Nielsen** but please call me **Chris**.
 I’m an award-non-winning designer-turned-developer who loves building on the web, working at MOJO.